-The State Pension Age is rising for men and women from December 2018.
+The State Pension Age rose for men and women in December 2018.
 For more information about the State Pension Age, see: gov.uk/state-pension-age

 Most areas now offer a full service, which means they can handle most claimants, including those who are sick.
 There are a few exceptions for people living in specified accommodation, for people of pension age and for those who are receiving the Severe Disability Premium.
 For more information about Universal Credit and the Severe Disability Premium, visit: gov.uk/universal-credit